mieweb/docs/content/functions/injury-care/multiple-exposures.md

 * You can only copy the case to a patient chart once.
 Any changes made on the Multiple Exposure Case (source patient) can not be re-copied nor auto-updated to the exposed patient chart(s)/contacts.
 You must make any updates directly in the exposed contact's chart(s) after it has been copied from the Multiple Exposure (source patient) encounter.
 * Only one Multiple Exposure encounter should be opened per Multiple Exposure chart.
 Multiple Exposure charts should be deactivated when no longer in use to prevent using more than once.
+* Not compatible with custom case flowsheets.
+Compatible with the out of the box case/incident section.

 ## Reports